tusharpalll/pal_tushar_singh_sukhdeep_music_mixer/README.md

 ## Usage
 - Click on the play button to start mixing music.
-- Use sliders to control volume and effects.
 - Experiment with different tracks to create unique mixes.

 ## License